apigee/apigeetool-node/README.md

 ## <a name="undeploySharedflow"></a>undeploySharedflow

-Undeploys a named API proxy or Node.js app deployed on Apigee Edge.
+Undeploys a SharedFlow deployed on Apigee Edge.

 #### Example